-Initial Treatment A starting dose of 200mg (the contents of 2 pre-filled syringes) followed by 100mg (the contents of 1 pre-filled syringe) 2 weeks later.
-Maintenance Treatment In patients weighing less than 80kg, 50mg (the 50 mg prefilled pen or pre-filled syringe must be used to administer this dose) 4 weeks after your last treatment, then every 4 weeks thereafter.
-Your doctor may decide to prescribe 100 mg (the contents of 1 pre-filled syringe) depending on how well Simponi® works for you.
-In patients weighing 80kg or more, 100mg (the contents of 1 pre-filled syringe) 4 weeks after your last treatment, then every 4 weeks thereafter.
+Initial Treatment A starting dose of 200mg (the contents of 4 pre-filled pens) followed by 100mg (the contents of 2 pre-filled pens) 2 weeks later.
+Maintenance Treatment In patients weighing less than 80kg, 50mg (the contents of 1 pre-filled pen) 4 weeks after your last treatment, then every 4 weeks thereafter.
+Your doctor may decide to prescribe 100 mg (the contents of 2 pre-filled pens), depending on how well Simponi[®] works for you.
+In patients weighing 80kg or more, 100mg (the contents of 2 pre-filled pens) 4 weeks after your last treatment, then every 4 weeks thereafter.

-How Simponi® is given
+How Simponi[®] is given

-- Simponi® is given by injection under the skin (subcutaneously). - At the start, your doctor or nurse may inject Simponi®.
-However, you and your doctor may decide that you may inject Simponi® yourself.
-In this case you will get training on how to inject Simponi® yourself.
+- Simponi[®] is given by injection under the skin (subcutaneously). - At the start, your doctor or nurse may inject Simponi[®].
+However, you and your doctor may decide that you may inject Simponi[®] yourself.
+In this case you will get training on how to inject Simponi[®] yourself.